Ideas To Make A Small Room Look Bigger

 As a general rule of thumb, cooler tones - like light blues, whites, and creams - are preferable to darker shades if you want to make your room seem larger.
 Not only do they make the best use of any light, they also make the walls visually feel further away than they are, creating more depth.

 If you want a flawless touch, discuss it first with a local house painter.
-If you are in Melbourne, then you can try Joyce Painting & Building Services for expert opinions.

 Consider Going with Stripes

 This is a trick well-known in fashion circles; when it comes to clothing, horizontal stripes make you seem wider and vertical stripes make you seem taller.
 Well, it’s no different when it comes to your home.
 Using a wallpaper or carpet with horizontal stripes will have the effect of making the room seem much longer than it is.